 - Save Space with Combination Charts: Use combination charts (such as bullet charts, thermometer charts, and actual vs target charts) to save your worksheet space.

-- Use Symbols & Conditional Formatting: Use symbols and conditional formatting to add a layer of analysis to your dashboard (but don’t over do it either).
+- Use Symbols & Conditional Formatting: Use symbols (such as up/down arrows or check-mark/cross-mark) and conditional formatting to add a layer of analysis to your dashboard (but don’t overdo it either).

 Here are some cool Excel dashboard examples that you can download and play with.